 The main legislation governing Irish universities is the Universities Act, 1997.
 For those who need the text, I have put a copy of the plain vanilla text as enacted here and a fuller version (with amendments inserted and technical notes) here.

-Here is a summary of its main provisions.
+Here is a summary of the 1997 Act’s main provisions.

 Recognition of universities.
 The Act recognises 7 universities, and sets out a procedure for the relevant government ministry to recognise more (ss 7-11).
 No other educational institutions are permitted to describe themselves as universities (s 52).